I love to chat with readers, writers, and entrepreneurs, and am often asked where authors get their creative ideas.

 - Set the Scene – Create an environment conducive to creativity.
 Pots of tea, instrumental music, pleasing aromas—these are the basic necessities for my writing or creative development sessions.

-When writing Scent of Triumph, I tried to recreate the period of time covered the book, which is 1939 to 1947.
+When writing historical fiction, I tried to recreate the period of time covered the book.
 I have a professional background in the fragrance business, so I immersed myself in vintage perfume history, surrounding myself with fragrances that were available during the time period—all from my personal collection.
-From Shalimar to Mitsouko, Joy to Chanel No. 5, Normandie to Narcisse Noir, these perfumes reflect the artistry of the period, and helped me conjure the mood.
+Perhaps it’s a Shalimar to Mitsouko period, or a Normandie to Narcisse Noir era; these perfumes reflect the artistry of the period, and helped me conjure the mood.

-Other period research included wartime history, video and audio recordings, fashion, music, and female entrepreneurs.
-I spoke to people who had lived through the time period.
-My mother shared memories of daily details of life, such as rationing.
-Not every fact made it into the book, of course, but the immersion provided inspiration, helping to create an authentic world.
+Other period research might include news, magazines, history, video and audio recordings, cooking, politics, fashion, or music.
+I try to speak to people who had lived through the time period.
+My mother often shared memories of daily details of life from the 1930s on, such as rationing.
+Not every facts makes it into a book, of course, but the immersion provided inspiration, helping to create an authentic world.

 These techniques aren’t restricted to writers–anyone can use these methods to call the muse and enhance creativity.